New York State Legislature Seeks Expansion of Anti-Harassment and Anti-Discrimination Laws (Updated)

 What are the new requirements for NY state employers related to sexual harassment prevention?

 Employers currently are required to adopt a model sexual harassment prevention policy and make the policy available to employees in writing and post it on the company website.
-Effective immediately upon enactment of the law, employers must provide a notice to employees containing the employer’s sexual harassment prevention policy and the information presented at the employer’s sexual harassment prevention training program — at the time of hire and at every annual sexual harassment prevention training session.
+Effective August 12, 2019, employers became responsible for providing a notice to employees containing the employer’s sexual harassment prevention policy and the information presented at the employer’s sexual harassment prevention training program — at the time of hire and at every annual sexual harassment prevention training session.

-The Commissioner of the Division of Human Rights must now prepare new templates of a model sexual harassment prevention policy and the model sexual harassment prevention training program.
+The Commissioner of the Division of Human Rights is required to prepare new templates of a model sexual harassment prevention policy and the model sexual harassment prevention training program.
 These will be made available in English and additional languages, as deemed relevant by the commissioner.
 When an employee identifies as his or her primary language a language for which a template is not available from the commissioner, the employer must provide an English-language notice.

 How has the burden of proof changed in New York state for harassment claims?